bosch-io/iot-things-examples/openid-browser-automation/README.md

-# openid-browser-login
+# openid-browser-automation

-Example application to simulate browser-based login for _Bosch Account_ to get OpenId Connect JWT token without human interaction.
+Example application to automate a browser-based login for a _Bosch Account_ to get OpenId Connect JWT token without human interaction.

 **IMPORTANT:**
 This example tool does only communicate with the official Bosch endpoints https://identity.bosch.com and https://accounts.bosch.com